128technology/docs/docs/plugin_icmp_reachability_detection.md

 ### Service Definition
-By setting the `service > application-name > icmp-probe` a `service` can be designated as a candidate for performing icmp probe based monitoring.
+By setting the `service > application-name > icmp-probe` a `service` can be designated as a candidate for performing ICMP probe based monitoring.
 For example:

 ```config
 admin@node1.conductor1# show config running authority service internet